NatLibFi/NDL-VuFind2-Vagrant/README.md

 _ubuntu_ (<a href="https://atlas.hashicorp.com/ubuntu/boxes/xenial64">xenial64</a>):

-* Put the NDL-VuFind2-Vagrant files in a directory parallel to the NDL-VuFind2 working directory e.g. _path-to/vufind2_ & _same-path-to/vagrant_vufind2_.
+* Clone the NDL-VuFind2-Vagrant files to the host computer, preferably (but this is not an absolute must) into a directory parallel to the NDL-VuFind2 working directory e.g. _path-to/NDL-VuFind2_ & _same-path-to/NDL-VuFind2-Vagrant_.
+The directory names can also be different than those presented here.
+* Copy the _VagrantConf.rb.sample_ to _VagrantConf.rb_.

-If the working directory is other than _vufind2_:
+If the path to the NDL-VuFind2 working directory is other than _../NDL-VuFind2_:
-* Modify the _Vagrantfile_ accordingly.<br/>
+* Modify the _VagrantConf.rb_ **VufindPath** variable accordingly.
+The path can either be an absolute or a relative path as long as the NDL-VuFind2 files can be found there.<br/>

 If using sqlplus from Oracle:
 * Put the _tnsnames.ora_ file in the _oracle/_ directory (or copy/create it into _/opt/oracle/instantclient_xx_x/_ in the guest afterwards).

 _centos_ (<a href="https://atlas.hashicorp.com/geerlingguy/boxes/centos7">centos7</a>):

+* Clone the NDL-VuFind2-Vagrant files to the host computer unless this is already done.
 If only using _centos_, any directory with sufficent user permissions will do.
-If using both, the same directory with _ubuntu_ is fine.
+If using both _ubuntu_ & _centos_, the same directory with _ubuntu_ is fine.

+* Copy the _VagrantConf.rb.sample_ to _VagrantConf.rb_ unless this is already done.
+There should be no need for any changes.

 _both_: